TV Meteorologist

 4.)
 Is there any skills that a meteorologist should have?

-Asked by Monkeyangelgirl about 11 years ago
+Asked by Monkeyangelgirl over 11 years ago

 Great questions.
 I'll answer as a television meteorologist.
 A National Weather Service meteorologist or someone in research or private industry would have much different answers.